1wilkens/rdm/docs/architecture.md

             - PowerManager?
         - [+] Clear-cut separation of concerns (easier to reason about?)
         - [--] More complexity (`Traits` vs `structs`)
+        - Questions
+            - How to link managers?
+(Callbacks?, Fn(Once) & friends) / How does this work with struct methods?
     - flat
         - `main` sets up different features sequentially
             - Logging